 “Latio” black-and-white 2017 calendar “Uldis Briedis.
 Pros and Cons.
 Cons and Pros.”

-Uldis Briedis was supported by Latio during Riga Photography Biennial 2016 – an international contemporary art event focused on photography as a form of art, prioritizing Latvia, Baltic States and Europe.
+Uldis Briedis was supported by Latio during Riga Photography Biennial 2016 – an international contemporary art event focused on photography as a form of art, prioritizing Latvia, the Baltic States, and Europe.

 “Latio” black-and-white photography 2014 calendar “Valdis Brauns.
 Photography collection “The Land Where to Dance Blissfully””